jhakrraman/Adaptive_Keyframe_Selection/README.md

   should be tuned to the scale of your images/depth.
 Defaults assume intensities in `[0, 1]`.
 - **Refractory decay (Eq.
 7):** taken literally, `θ ← γ·θ` (γ<1) *lowers* the threshold and
   has no lasting effect (θ is recomputed from the window each step).
-This implementation follows the described *intent* — after a selection the threshold is briefly *raised* and relaxes back by γ per frame, suppressing bursty selection.
+This implementation follows the described *intent*: after a selection, the threshold is briefly *raised* and relaxes back by γ per frame, suppressing bursty selection.
 See the docstring for details;
   `decay=1.0` turns it off.